Click on the department link to go directly to its listing

 Gray Cooper teaches Advanced English I, English II, and Practical Communications.
 He holds a bachelor’s degree in Integrated Language Arts Education from Ohio University.
 After previously teaching in Cape Coast, Ghana; Columbus, Ohio; Willoughby Eastlake, Ohio; and Breakthrough Charter Schools in Cleveland, Mr. Cooper joined Lakewood High in 2013.
 RETURN TO TOP

 Dennis Ebner teaches Writing for College, English 2, Writing for Publication and Cinema (yearbook).
 He holds a BA in English from Walsh University and a M.Ed. specializing in educational technology from Cleveland State University.
 He has also earned Ohio College Credit Plus credentialing through Cleveland State University.
-Mr. Ebner has been the adviser of the Lakewood High School Cinema for the past 27 years and is in his sixth year as adviser for the Lakewood Times.
+Mr. Ebner has been the adviser of the Lakewood High School Cinema for the past 28 years and is in his seventh year as adviser for the Lakewood Times.
 Both groups will contribute to the upkeep of the Lakewood Times Live website.
 Prior to coming to Lakewood in 1992, Mr. Ebner taught at Mansfield St. Peter and Trinity High School in Garfield Heights.
 RETURN TO TOP

 Domenic Farinelli teaches Fantasy/Science Fiction, Drama and Theater Arts for West Shore Career-Tech.
 He holds a BA in English from Baldwin-Wallace College, where he also minored in Theater and Education.
 After previously teaching at Padua Franciscan and Magnificat high schools, he joined Lakewood High in 2013.
 He is the director for the Barnstormers Drama Club, which produces three plays a year.
 Mr Farinelli loves the diversity of Lakewood as well as the District's commitment to the arts.
 RETURN TO TOP